 When to apply

-You'll see the closing date, cost and other deadlines when you select a ceremony location.
+You'll see the closing date and other deadlines when you select your graduation round.
 Start with the link below.

 Your application won't be processed until you’re course completed.

 For information on receiving your award certificate and other documents, see how to receive your documents.

 We cannot accept late applications for the October, November or January round due to changed conferral processes and timelines.

 We really encourage you to get your award certificate (testamur) and official graduation documents.
 You’ll find it handy to have this evidence of your award when applying for a job or future studies.